Home Inspections

 Additional Help

 FEMA inspectors are unable to answer questions or access your information once they complete your inspection.
-If you have questions after your inspection, please call FEMA’s Helpline at 800-621-3362.
+If you have questions after your inspection, you can speak directly with FEMA specialists at a nearby Disaster Recovery Center (DRC), or call FEMA’s Helpline at 1-800-621-3362.